|

 executive's 'ultimate solution' of 'downsizing' underlie the grim realities

 of this haunting, dark vision.
-A play by Falk Richter, translated by
+A play by Falk Richter, translated by David

-Ice' by the Project arts Centre and the Goethe-Institut Dublin.
+by the Project arts Centre and the Goethe-Institut Dublin.

-Vocation of a Whore - Teatro
+Vocation of a Whore -

-del Borgia
+Teatro del Borgia

 venue :: Zoo, Southside